-The Council is required to disclose senior officers who are paid a salary of more than £150,000 by name.
-The requirement also extends to those officers whose salary is more than £50,000 and have a statutory role defined by legislation or is responsible for directing and controlling the day-to-day operations of the Council.
+The Council is required to disclose senior officers who are paid a salary of more than £150,000 by name and job title.
+The requirement also extends to those officers whose salary is more than £50,000 and have a statutory role defined by legislation or is responsible for directing and controlling the day-to-day operations of the Council, disclosure is restricted to job title.